cnadler86/micropython-camera-API/README.md

 You can get and set sensor properties by the respective methods (e.g. camera.get_brightness() or camera.set_vflip(True).
 See autocompletions in Thonny in order to see the list of methods.
 If you want more insides in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
 Notice that for the methods in here you need to prefix a get/set, depending on what you want to do.

+## Default values

+The default values of the following keyword arguments are:

+- xclk_freq: 20MHz    // Frequencies are normally either 10 MHz or 20 MHz
+- frame_size: QQVGA
+- pixel_format: RGB565
+- jpeg_quality: 85    // Quality of JPEG output in percent.
+Higher means higher quality.
+- powerdown_pin and reset_pin: -1 (not used/available/needed)
+- fb_count:
+  - 2 for ESP32S3 boards
+  - 1 for all other
+- grab_mode:
+  - LATEST for ESP32S3 boards
+  - WHEN_EMPTY for all other

 ## Build your custom FW